murugaratham/vscode-dotnet-watch/README.md

 Delete it and generate or update launch.json configuration type from `"coreclr"` to `"DotNetWatch"` and remove the `"preLaunchTask"`, `"program"`, `"cwd"` (feel free to add them if you need)

+## Watching externally executed `dotnet watch`

+Select the process you want to watch and let it reattach :)

 ## Release Notes & Known Issues

 See the [CHANGELOG.md](CHANGELOG.md) for the details of changes for each version and known issues.